tinybirdco/use-case-real-time-anomaly-detection/readme.md

 # Anomaly detection

 This project is a collection of content in support of demonstrating how Tinybird can be used to detect anomalies and support anomaly-detection systems.
+With this project, we aim to provide a practical guide for data engineers, analysts, and decision-makers interested in detecting anomalies in data ingested into Tinybird.

 ## Introduction

 Anomalies, or outliers, in data can often signify critical events, deviations from expected behavior, or potential issues that require immediate attention.
 Detecting these anomalies in real-time enables you to take proactive measures, mitigate risks, and optimize operations.

-{context about developing recipes using SQL}

-In this project, we present a set of 'recipes' for detecting anomalies in real-time streaming data using SQL-based queries implemented within Tinybird Pipes.
-By leveraging Tinybird Pipes, we showcase how various types of anomalies can be detected and flagged in streaming data, facilitating timely decision-making and proactive intervention.
+In this project, we present a set of 'recipes' for detecting anomalies in real-time streaming data using SQL-based queries implemented in Tinybird Pipes.
+By leveraging Tinybird Pipes, we showcase how various types of anomalies can be detected and flagged in streaming data in support of timely decision-making.

 The project focuses on five main types of anomalies: